 Savings Incentive Program

 Beginning farmers: Receive guidance from a farm mentor and earn up to $4,800 while you work to complete or update your farm business plan.

-Practical Farmers’ network of beginning farmers has increased to more than 1,500 in recent years.
+Practical Farmers’ network of beginning farmers has increased to more than 1,500 members in recent years.
 We created the Savings Incentive Program (SIP) based on input from these farmers with direction from our established farmer members as part of an effort to help beginners establish viable, sustainable farm businesses.